johnwroge/Kube_Insight_Operator/README.md

 - Providing pre-configured dashboards and alert rules
 - Managing the entire observability lifecycle

+## Status

 **This project is currently experimental/under development.**

+### Immediate Priorities
+- [ ] Implement comprehensive status reporting for all observability components
+- [ ] Enhance error handling and logging
+- [ ] Develop a Helm chart for easier deployment
+- [ ] Create detailed documentation for configuration and customization
+- [ ] Implement more robust testing suite

 ## Technology Stack